 What technologies do you believe are doing the most towards driving decarbonisation?

-I am also seeing great potential in the ways machine learning and artificial intelligence can combine with automation to create much more integrated systems across entire sites.
+I am seeing great potential in the ways machine learning and artificial intelligence can combine with automation to create much more integrated systems across entire sites.
 This will allow for improved exploration and efficiency and help overcome skills gaps.

 And I think artificial intelligence can play a great role in addressing power generation patterns by using perpetual learning to determine availability and the factors it depends upon.